 Figure 9.14 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when the transmission selection changes from the P-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the portfolio delaying D2.2 and D3 is \$341 million lower cost than the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio delaying D2.2 and D3 is \$311 million lower cost than the P-MM portfolio.
-The cost differential is a result of the Company's forecast of significant declines in wind resource build costs between 2029 and 2032, as discussed in Chapter 7: Resource Options.
-If the wind resource build costs were identical in 2029 and 2032, the preferred portfolio would have riskadjusted benefits of \$252 million, and for the 2032 scenario to breakeven, it requires at least a nine percent reduction in wind resource build costs to offset the other system benefits of the preferred portfolio.
-Because the potential benefits are largely based on wind resource cost declines which may occur earlier or not at all, rather than the specific operating characteristics of these portfolios, it is appropriate to look for opportunities to procure lower cost resources in an earlier timeframe.
-Additionally, interconnection or transmission service requests could trigger a portion of these transmission upgrades earlier than 2032, which is not wholly in the control of the Company.
+Through 2042, the PVRR(d) shows that the portfolio delaying D2.2 and D3 is \$19 million lower cost than the P-MM portfolio.
+On a risk-adjusted basis, which factors in the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio delaying D2.2 and D3 is \$70 million lower cost than the P-MM portfolio.
+Much of the cost differential is a result of the Company's forecast of significant declines in wind resource build costs between 2029 and 2032.
+Because the potential benefits are largely based on cost declines which may occur earlier or not at all, rather than the specific operating characteristics of these portfolios, it is appropriate to look for opportunities to procure lower cost resources on an earlier timeframe.